 What it is

-Speech therapy may help children and adult gain or regain their speech, language and thinking skills.
-Therapists will work with you on speech exercises and teach you exercises you can practice at home in between appointments.
+Speech therapy may help children and adults gain or regain their speech, language and thinking skills.
+Our expert speech-language pathologists will work with you on speech exercises and teach you exercises you can practice at home in between appointments.
 Speech therapy also deals with issues related to memory, thinking, voice and swallowing.

 Good for treating